mogden16/TradierTDA_Trader/README.md

 ### <a name="pushsafer"></a> **PUSHSAFER**

 ---
+- Pushsafer IS integrated, but personally, I use a discord webhook to a personal server since it's a free service

-- Pushsafer allows you to send and receive push notifications to your phone from the program.
+- If you choose to use it, Pushsafer allows you to send and receive push notifications to your phone from the program.

 - This is handy for knowing in real time when trades are placed.